venkatasureshborra/crud-dd-task-mean-app/README.md

 Navigate to `http://localhost:8081/`

-# Deployment Of this Application in Virtaul Machine using Docker Containers
 # MEAN Stack Application - Containerized Deployment

 A full-stack CRUD application built with MongoDB, Express.js, Angular, and Node.js, containerized with Docker and deployed with CI/CD automation.